signmykeyio/signmykey/docs/content/getting-started/vault/index.md

 title: Vault
 ---

-Before you can use Signmykey, you must configure Vault.
+Before you can use Signmykey, you must configure your Vault server to allow its usage.

 ## Enable ssh